abel3032/odin-recipes/README.md

 # odin-recipes
-My first project consisting of a recipe web-site
+My first project consisting of creating a website containing different links and images of recipes.